-The Birthday Walk is a meaningful activity to help children understand the concept of time and the Earth's journey around the Sun.
+The Birthday Walk was first introduced by Maria Montessori and is a meaningful activity to help children understand the concept of time and the Earth's journey around the Sun.
 It celebrates their special day while incorporating learning and reflection on their growth and achievements.